Review: BO One

 The battery life is good enough to last through most excursions, but I recommend picking up one of the power stations if you get the BO.

-It’s great to have, even if you just leave it your car or in a bag.
-Keeping one nearby guarantees your BO will last you through an entire day or potentially even a weekend depending on how much you are using it.
+It’s great to have, even if you just leave it in your car or in a bag.
+Keeping one nearby guarantee your BO will last you through an entire day or potentially even a weekend depending on how much you are using it.